dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Hello guys!

-My name is Jürgen, I am a full time Drupal developer at Fenomen web agency.
-I have about three and a half years of experience with Drupal professionally, but unfortunately at the same time I don't have any real experience sharing my knowledge and opinions publicly with others.
+My name is Jürgen, I'm a full time Drupal developer at Fenomen web agency.
+I have about three and a half years of experience with Drupal professionally, but unfortunately at the same time I don't have any real experience sharing my knowledge and opinions publicly to others.

 However I like to believe that the fear to fail in front of an audience shouldn't be the dictating factor not to do it, because if the goal is to